-Another change is that rival princess doesn't wake the prince up after drowning...
-She only appears much later for the arranged wedding, and the prince's sudden love for her isn't because she reminds him of the mysterious maiden who saved her life, but because she is so lovely that he can finally forget the maiden who saved his life.
-It's an interesting change made to call back onto Hans' callous rejection of Jette in order to pursue Jenny.
-Painful, but apropos in this case, the princess' responding smile is triumphant, almost even malicious, which ties back to Jenny's role as Jette's perceives it.
+As an adaptation of the original story, this one mentions how merfolk don't have souls but humans do, and that merfolk can gain a soul if a human falls in love with them.
+That said, the little mermaid's goal isn't to gain a soul of her own - she is more selfless than that, and only wants to love her prince and bask in his love in return.
+Another change is that rival princess doesn't wake the prince up after drowning.
+Instead she only appears later for the arranged wedding, and the prince's sudden love for her is framed as being so intense that he can finally forget the mysterious maiden who saved his life.
+This change calls back to Hans' callous rejection of Jette in order to pursue Jenny.
+Apropos in this case, the princess' responding smile is triumphant, almost even malicious, which ties back to Jenny's role as Jette's perceives it.

 I also want to highlight that this snippet keeps the bit where the sea witch cuts off the little mermaid's tongue as payment.
 There have been other adaptations that feature the little mermaid losing her tongue, but this is so far the noly one I've seen where they're explicit about it, featuring the sea witch bringing her knife to the little mermaid's tongue, before cutting away as the little mermaid makes a pained sound.
 This version also gives plenty of attention to the little mermaid's bleeding feet once she becomes human - the pain of being cut by knives with each step is literal, not metaphorical.